Wire One Austin:

-Wire One is a vision to use urban cable over South 1st Street to create a meaningful mass transit line in the center of the city, and the backbone of a future system to grow.
+Wire One is a vision to use urban cable over South 1st Street to create a meaningful mass transit line in the center of the city, establishing the backbone of a future system.
 Wire One can add entirely new capacity equal to running 100 buses per hour.
 Boarding is continuous, with cable cars coming every few seconds, speeding over traffic and slowing to unload.
 With an enjoyable, quiet ride, this urban cable line would serve as a complement and amplifier of all other forms of transit.

 The car glides quietly above the treetops, passing over vibrant neighborhoods of people going about their day.
 It’s quiet on board; the sounds of the street below are hushed.
 The car is at its full capacity of ten riders with their belongings — including bicycles, strollers, or wheelchairs — yet it feels nothing like the crowded, loud buses below.
 Some riders read, while others laugh and chat.
 It is private and communal at once.

 On this congested route, Wire One glides over traffic and other obstacles.

 The Wire One route,

 Building Wire One